 - Scalp Relief for sensitive, dry, and itchy scalps (shampoo, conditioner, treatment)

-- Scalp Recovery for itchy/flaky scalps (shampoo, conditioner, treatment)
+- Scalp Recovery for dandruff, itching, and flaking (shampoo, conditioner, treatment)

-- Scalp Renew, which is a dermabrasion treatment
+- Scalp Renew Dermabrasion Treatment, which is an in-salon exfoliating treatment

 - Hair Fall Defense (shampoo and serum)

-Like Zenagen, Nioxin also carries a variety of styling products like hair masks, thickening serum, hair spray, root lifting spray, dry shampoo, mousse, and even ingestible hair growth supplements packed with hair-friendly vitamins.
+Like Zenagen, Nioxin also carries a wider range of add-on products beyond its core systems, like hair masks, thickening serum, hair spray, root lifting spray, dry shampoo, mousse, and even ingestible hair growth supplements packed with hair-friendly vitamins.

 Clinically tested ingredients used in Nioxin’s topical hair products include niacinamide and lauric acid (nourishes the hair root), caffeine (stimulates hair follicles and circulation), salicylic acid (removes dead skin cells, oil, and product buildup), wild mint oil (invigorates the scalp), sandalore (stimulates hair follicles and prevents hair fall), and peppermint oil (regulates sebum production on the scalp).